When is the best time to send cold emails?

 Just imagine this.

-You spend hours on finding the right prospects and crafting the perfect message to compel them.
+You invest in a proper cold email outreach software, spend hours on finding the right prospects, and crafting the perfect message to compel them.

 You send the email and then… Nothing.